-We actively follow the guidelines and recommendations of the National Institute of Public Health in Norway, and have also implemented the following measures:
+We actively follow the guidelines and recommendations of the National Institute of Public Health in Norway.

 IMPORTANT: Those who, for various reasons, plan to visit one of the villages must contact them by phone in advance (see contact information on the respective pages for the villages).